dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 The transport channel is not required to provide confidentiality.

-## Sessions

-ICRC-25 may use sessions to store user-choices and determine the lifetime of granted permission [scopes](#scopes).
-Permission scopes (see [`icrc25_request_permissions` message](#icrc25_request_permissions)) are granted for the duration of a single session only.

-A session is established when the first permission request is granted.
-A session can be revoked by the relying party at any time by sending a [`icrc25_revoke_permissions` message](#icrc25_revoke_permissions) to the signer.
-The signer can also terminate the session at any time and should offer the user a method to do so.

-A session must be terminated automatically after a certain period of inactivity.
-The session might be extended automatically if the interaction between the relying party and the signer is still _actively_ ongoing when the default session timeout is reached.
-There must be a maximum session duration (regardless of activity).

-## Scopes
+## Permissions

+ICRC-25 defines a permission system that allows the relying party to request permission to perform specific actions on the signer.

-A scope is the permission to invoke a specific JSON-RPC 2.0 method on the signer.
+Permissions are split into scopes, where a scope is the permission for a _specific_ relying party to invoke a _specific_ JSON-RPC 2.0 method on the signer.
 A scope is identified by the `method` property which matches the `method` name of the JSON-RPC 2.0 call it relates to.

-The relying party requests scopes using the [`icrc25_request_permissions`](#icrc25_request_permissions) method and may revoke them using  [`icrc25_revoke_permissions`](#icrc25_revoke_permissions).
+Scope requirements are defined alongside the method definition in the respective (extension) standard.
 None of the methods defined in this standard require a scope.

+### Permissions States

+Permission scopes are in one of three states:
+- `granted`: The signer has granted the scope to the relying party.
+The relying party is allowed to invoke the associated method.
+- `denied`: The signer has denied the scope to the relying party.
+The relying party is not allowed to invoke the associated method.
+All attempts must result in an error response from the signer with error code `3000`.
+- `ask_on_use`: The signer will prompt the user to grant the permission scope when the relying party invokes the associated method.
+If granted, the method invocation will be processed further.
+Otherwise, it must result in an error response from the signer with error code `3000`.
+  - Depending on the signer's policy, the user may be asked to grant the permission on every use, or only once (after which its state is set to `granted`).

+The initial state of each supported permission scope, before any interaction with a specific relying party, is subject to the signer's policy.
+The signer may also change the state of a permission scope at any time (e.g. resetting `granted` permission scopes to `ask_on_use` on long inactivity).

+The signer may provide users the option to review and manage the permission scopes.

+### Requesting Permissions

+A relying party may
+- explicitly request one or many permission scopes to be set to `granted` by sending a [`icrc25_request_permissions`](#icrc25_request_permissions) message to the signer.
+- implicitly request a specific permission scope by invoking the corresponding method on the signer for which the scope is in the state `ask_on_use`.
+    - After a successful method invocation with an implicit scope request, the signer may set the scope to `granted` based on its policy.

 ### Scope Objects

 Scopes are represented in JSON-RPC 2.0 messages as JSON objects with the following properties:
 - `method` (`text`): JSON-RPC 2.0 method the scope is associated with.

+#### Extension Properties

 Extensions to this standard may define additional properties on scope objects.
+These additional properties may be used to further restrict the scope, for example, by specifying the canister ID or the method arguments the scope applies to.

 ## Extensions